EmanuelBalaban/intercom/README.md

 # Intelligent Intercom Electra IA01

-This is a custom thermostat built for the [GroundStudio Carbon S2](https://github.com/GroundStudio/GroundStudio_Carbon_S2/tree/main) board.
+This is a custom intercom system built for the [GroundStudio Carbon S2](https://github.com/GroundStudio/GroundStudio_Carbon_S2/tree/main) board.

 See the official documentation for ESP32 and MicroPython [here](https://docs.micropython.org/en/latest/esp32/quickref.html#).